CMon/mvb4qt/README.md

 # Mvb4Qt
 `MVB` `Qt` `Communication`
 ![logo](https://github.com/vehicle-net/mvb4qt/blob/master/logo.png)
-## 项目简介
+## Introduction
-**Mvb4Qt**是一款基于Qt的轻量级的MVB通讯库，能够帮助用户在Qt框架下快速地实现MVB通讯开发。该库经过了多个实际项目的验证，运行效率高且性能稳定，即可用于试验室测试开发，也可用于实际的工业现场。MVB全称Multiple Vehicle Bus，即多功能车辆总线，在轨道车辆领域有着广泛地应用。
+**Mvb4Qt**is a lightweight MVB communication library based on Qt, which can help users to quickly realize MVB communication development under Qt framework.
+The library is highly efficient and stable, and can be used for laboratory test development as well as for practical industrial sites.
+MVB stands for multi-functional vehicle bus, which is widely used in the field of rail vehicles.
-## 功能
+## Features
-* 非阻塞的MVB通讯
+* Non-blocking MVB communication
-* 多线程通讯管理
+* Multi-thread communication management
-* 多板卡集成管理
+* Multi-card integrated management
-* 通讯协议配置
+* Communication protocol configuration
-* 支持MVB板卡驱动自开发集成
+* Support for custom card drivers
-* 支持通讯协议自开发集成
+* Support custom card communication protocol
-* 支持模拟通讯测试
+* Support virtual communication test